 The PS4 Slim (or just plain old PS4) measures 288mm x 264mm x 39mm but for the rest of the specs you can refer to our original PlayStation 4 review.
 Unfortunately it sounds like Sony has ditched the optical audio out port along the way in its move to the smaller box.

-The PlayStation 4 Slim will cost £259 or $299 and is available from 15 September.
+The PlayStation 4 Slim will cost £259 or $299 and is available now.

 - Remind yourself of the 10 best selling video game consoles of all time